hazelcast/hazelcast/docs/design/sql/08-expressions.md

 rules was identified: the mentioned Type System design document defines strings (`VARCHAR` type) as implicitly convertible to any other type, that potentially hides bugs in queries including performance ones.

+Another flaw was identified in the coercion for built-in and user-defined functions provided by Calcite: currently, Calcite performs questionable implicit conversions like casting `INT` to `VARCHAR` for functions accepting `VARCHAR` (see `TypeCoercion.builtinFunctionCoercion/userDefinedFunctionCoercion`).
+Apparently, the behaviour can be aligned with our type conversion rules by tuning `AbstractTypeCoercion.canImplicitTypeCast` and/or `AbstractTypeCoercion.implicitCast`.

 Each operator validates that it has a proper number of operands of proper types.
 The validation process can be customized by overriding